ldtcooper/study-guide/react_lifecycle.md

 #### `componentDidUpdate()`

 Called right after a component updates.
 Used to update DOM in response to prop or state changes.

+#### `componentWillUnmount()`

+Called right before a component unmounts.
+This is used to clean up any debris left by the component such as event listeners or API calls.